Skerbergs/dwm/README.md

 This is the custom setup of dwm I use on my FreeBSD computer.
 ## Switching themes
 At the start of config.def.h, include your desired theme from the themes folder.
+Example:
+`#include "/home/freddy/suckless/dwm/themes/gruvbox.h"`

 After that comment out the following lines:
 ```C
 static const char col_gray1[]       = "#222222";
 static const char col_gray2[]       = "#444444";